We encourage youth participation and media literacy by being a source of inspiration and qualified information

 About Participation Resource Pool

-We at SALTO Participation and Information believe that youth participation is everything and aim to foster it by being a source of trustworthy information.
-We created the Participation Resource Pool so that trainers, youth workers, youth leaders and educators would gain access to the best and most up-to-date online tools.
-We invite you to dive in and discover fresh materials and newest trends in Youth Participation, Media &
+We at SALTO Participation & Information believe that democratic participation is everything and aim to foster it by being a source of trustworthy information.
+We created the Participation Resource Pool so that trainers, educators, youth workers and leaders would gain access to the best and most up-to-date online tools.
+We invite you to dive in and discover fresh materials and newest trends in Participation in Democratic Life, Media &

 Information Literacy, Strategic Communication and

-Digital Transformation.
+Digital Participation.
 Get inspired by best practices, up-to-date training materials and hands-on tools.
 Dive in.
 Make a splash.

 Our Vision

 The name Participation Resource Pool combines within itself the core values and concepts we stand behind.
 Firstly, Participation, which is the backbone of any healthy democratic society.
-We would like to see a world where young people have decision making power about all matters that shape their lives.
+We would like to see a world where we have decision-making power about all matters that shape our lives.
 We also believe that making good decisions means that citizens have

 critical thinking skills and know how to evaluate and create content.

 Secondly, the Participation Resource Pool.
-While there are many global activities in the field of Youth Participation and
+While there are many global activities in the field of Participation and Media &

-Media and Information Literacy, we felt that a central hub for legitimate and reliable information about these topics were missing.
+Information Literacy, we felt that a central hub for legitimate and reliable information about these topics was missing.
 Like a pool of ideas around which bright minds gather to share information, experiences and best practices, the Participation Resource Pool is an ever-evolving idea exchange which is meant to be the spark that lights change.

 Participation Resource Pool and EU Youth Strategy

-Did you know that Youth Participation and Media and Information Literacy (MIL) skills are priority topics in the EU Youth Strategy?
+Did you know that Youth Participation and Media & Information Literacy (MIL) skills are priority topics in the EU Youth Strategy?
 The strategy encourages all member states to initiate MIL and

 critical thinking related activities by “helping prepare young people for participation, through youth work, youth parliaments or simulations, actions around civic education and